Best Practices for Skill Card Design

 Standard card with an image, Alexa displays the card text on the left and the card image on the right.

 Fire tablets and Fire TV devices use the same format to display cards.
 Consider using Alexa Presentation Language to provide a richer user experience on these devices.
-For design guidance, see the Alexa Design Guide.
+For design guidance, see Multimodal Design: Introduction.

 When to include cards, and how often?